Monisha-RK10/Proj3/README.md

 | 0.7  | 60.7% | 57.0% | 64.9% | 70.6% | 62.1% | 181 | 123 | 12 | 24.6% | Too many missed GTs (FN↑) |
 | 0.8  | 43.2% | 58.1% | 34.4% | 39.4% | 66.5% | 83  | 254 | 10 | 17.2% | FN very high, recall broken |

-At conf=0.6, I achieved the highest IDF1 (62.5%) and a solid MOTA of 15.3% with only 1 mostly lost track.
+> **At conf=0.6**, I achieved the highest IDF1 (62.5%) and a solid MOTA of 15.3% with only 1 mostly lost track.
 Precision and recall were well balanced (55.6% / 86.2%), and false positives dropped meaningfully.
 I chose this setting as the optimal point in the precision-recall trade-off for multi-object tracking on KITTI.

 ---